-- High quality, differentiated education which involves pupils, builds on success, ensures progression, involves and informs parents; - For social, emotional and academic learning to be recognised, planned for and with explicit feedback across the day, within the classroom and during transitions and break times; - For whole class THRIVE screenings (at regular intervals) and online tools to enable a strategic response to individual, group and cohort development, and therefore plan next steps. - Programmes of PSHE, (Personal, Social, Health Education) and Citizenship are used to provide rich opportunities which are part of all areas of school life and learning; - To encourage children to manage their feelings, separate feelings and actions to enable thinking to take place between the two; - For children to take responsibility for themselves and their actions in age appropriate ways; - To use incidents where behaviour choices are against our agreed expectations as an opportunity for learning, both for pupils involved and for adults planning next steps; - Where need is identified, for structured, tailored, group and individual programmes, creative activities and outdoor learning to be incorporated into action plans; - Any plan of action is agreed and shared in a working partnership with parents and carers; - For individuals with Special Needs to be recognised within our behaviour systems with appropriate scaffolded support to ensure they can manage within boundaries that are recognised as fair and consistent for all. - Varying groups and working with different members of our school community to build tolerance and inclusion. - The way we reinforce positive behaviour choices to be based on our positive, clear and consistent responses within boundaries that offer safe containment; - Supporting pupils appropriately may require adults to develop and employ new skills; - Pupils need to know explicitly what behaviour is expected in different circumstances; - The consequences for appropriate and inappropriate behaviour choices to be agreed and known to all involved; - Using Fixed Term Internal or External Exclusions may all be part of a positive behaviour approach;
+- High quality, differentiated education which involves pupils, builds on success, ensures progression, involves and informs parents; - Recognised and planned for social, emotional and academic learning with explicit feedback across the day, within the classroom alongside academic learning and during transitions and break times; - Use of TiS snapshots (at regular intervals) and online tools to enable a strategic response to individual, group and cohort development, and therefore plan next steps. - Programmes of PSHE, (Personal, Social, Health Education) and Citizenship are used to provide rich opportunities which are part of all areas of school life and learning; - Encourage children to manage their feelings and separate feelings and actions to enable thinking to take place between the two; - Enable children to take responsibility for themselves and their actions in age appropriate ways; - Reflect on incidents (where behaviour choices that are against our agreed expectations) as an opportunity for learning, both for pupils involved and for adults planning next steps; - Where need is identified, for structured, tailored, group and individual programmes, creative activities and outdoor learning to be incorporated into action plans; - Any plan of action is agreed and shared in a working partnership with parents and carers; - Individuals with Special Needs to be recognised within our behaviour systems with appropriate scaffolded support to ensure they can manage within boundaries that are recognised as fair and consistent for all. - Varying groups and working with different members of our school community to build tolerance and inclusion. - The way we reinforce positive behaviour choices to be based on our positive, clear and consistent responses within boundaries that offer safe containment;

-- Adults to be observant, open and inclusive, act as role models, particularly in how respect is shown, and co-regulators as needed; - We reward positive behaviour, challenge inappropriate behaviour and set achievable targets for development; - Our expectations around behaviour, rewards, sanctions and opportunities for pupil roles and responsibilities are revisited, reviewed at regular intervals and agreed by all.
+- Supporting pupils appropriately may require adults to develop and employ new skills and/or strategies; - Pupils need to know explicitly what behaviour is expected in different circumstances; - The consequences for appropriate and inappropriate behaviour choices to be agreed and known to all involved; - Using Fixed Term Internal or External Exclusions may be used as part of our of a positive behaviour approach; - Adults to be observant, open and inclusive, act as role models, particularly in how respect is shown, and co-regulators as needed; - We reward positive behaviour, challenge inappropriate behaviour and set achievable targets for development; - Our expectations around behaviour, rewards, sanctions and opportunities for pupil roles and responsibilities are revisited, reviewed at regular intervals and agreed by all.